printablealice/knausj_talon/doc/vim.md

 ## The `generic_editor.talon` commands

-The default actions defined in `generic_editor.talon` are too simple for use with vim.
+The default actions defined in `generic_editor.talon` are too simple for more complicated use with vim.
 If you run into problems with overlapping commands you can just rename this file to `generic_editor.talon_` to disable it from loading.
+That said, all generic editor actions are defined in `vim.talon`.

 ## Detecting VIM running inside terminals from Talon